dbursztynowski/cl_demo/README2.md

   Figure 2.
 Demo-2 top level view.
 </p>

-Internal setup of the loop and its overall workflow is depicted schematically in Figure 3 below.
+Internal setup of the loop and its overall workflow is depicted in greater detail in Figure 3 below.

 ```mermaid
 flowchart LR